 Latest Knowledge Board posts

 My name is Jacqueline and I am the CEO of MyCollegeAdvisor.Net and the Chair of the MyCollegeAdvisor.Net College Access Program.
 I have spent more than 20 years working in education.
+I am celebrating 12 years of being an independent educational consultant.
 The photos and testimonials on our website will give you some sense of the range of students I have taught and counseled, the fun we have had, and the support I give my families.

 A graduate of Harvard for my A.B. and M.B.A., I was admitted to all 20 colleges to which I applied including Harvard, Princeton, Columbia, the University of Chicago, Vanderbilt, and Northwestern.
 I learned a great deal from being a first generation college student and never forgot the help I received along the way.
 It is these lessons and personal commitment to seeing all children succeed that I bring to my staff and to the families we work with on college applications.

 Our practice areas at MyCollegeAdvisor.Net center around the following services: college counseling and advising, standardized test preparation and subject area tutoring for high school, college, graduate students and working professionals.
 We also offer assistance in educational accommodations for testing, IEP and 504 planning.
+We are also now offering assistance in admissions to boarding and private schools.
 Our headquarters office is in Annapolis, where we serve clients all around the world via the internet and in-person locally via the Annapolis office.
 We should be able to conveniently meet your tutoring needs.
 Why work with us?

 Standardized test preparation.
 Test preparation and college counseling are documented areas of weakness that are prevalent in both public and private schools.
 Many students are not receiving the support they need through their institutions, due to the high student-to-counselor ratio in these schools.
 For example, most public school counselors are assigned about 3-500 students to individually counsel.
 That is far too many for a counselor to give any one student much individualized attention.
 Few teachers have taken AP, ACT or SAT exams recently; rarely do they understand how to present content in the classroom in ways that match how students will be rigorously tested on those exams.
 Home-schooled students also need counseling advice.
 At MyCollegeAdvisor.Net, we have staff qualified and experienced in helping families from these varied situations.